Posted on

 The FODMAP Diet

-The FODMAP diet focuses on reducing consumption of “high FODMAP” foods, which are certain natural sugars.
+The FODMAP diet focuses on reducing the consumption of “high FODMAP” foods, which are certain natural sugars.
 It’s believed that these FODMAP foods cause intestinal distress because they are difficult for the small intestine to absorb.
 FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols, all short-chain carbohydrates.

 On the FODMAP diet, some of the common food sensitivities to avoid are: